zq99/monte-hall-problem-simulation/README.md

         }

 It should be noted that the code works, because the probability between switching and sticking for the contestant are wide in a 3 door game.
-If they were neglible then this code sample would need modification.
+If they were neglible then this 'answer' would need modification.

 ## Further Info